somenumboola/inframe/README.md

 Inframe - Cross-site photo uploader Chrome extension for vk.com
 ========================

-Extension allows to upload photos directly from any website to vk.com social network.
+Extension allows to upload photos directly from any website to vk.com social network in selected album of user.

 Distribution License (Pending)
 Users Agreement (Pending)